cyjoelchen/php-sweph/sweph/doc/swisseph.md

 meridian.
 As with the closely related Regiomontanus system, an MC below the horizon and IC above the horizon are exchanged.

+### 6.2.16.
+Savard A house system

-## Vertex, Antivertex, East Point and Equatorial Ascendant etc.
+## 6.3.
+Vertex, Antivertex, East Point and Equatorial Ascendant etc.

 The *Vertex* is the point of the ecliptic that is located precisely in western direction.
 The *Antivertex* is the opposition point and